-Kairos WWT now employs a team of 3 staff to undertake the work and is supported by a team of 20 volunteers.
+Kairos WWT now employs a team of 5 staff to undertake the work and is supported by a team of round 20 volunteers.
 On average, the project engages with 40 service-users each month.
 The organisation has made links with other agencies in the city to mutually support their work and now offers a wide range of services to engage with women at every step of their journey.
 In 2012, Kairos WWT expanded its mission by developing a prevention strand of our strategy, called ‘Feeling Safe’.

 Finding routes out of prostitution can be a difficult and lengthy process.
 Research undertaken by the Home Office and reported in ‘A Co-ordinated Prostitution Strategy and a Summary of Responses to Paying the Price’(2006), highlights the indispensable role that dedicated projects play in building relationships with sex workers, brokering the provision of mainstream services and improving access to drug treatment, accommodation and health care.
 Without the work undertaken by KairosWWT many of the needs of the women caught up in street prostitution within the city, would go unmet, exacerbating the myriad of existing issues.